 When you accept your DoorDash order, you’re committed to it AND you’re unlikely to receive additional orders until you’ve completed the order.
 Each time you receive a DoorDash order request, the app tells you the restaurant, guaranteed earnings, order value and your current distance to the restaurant.

 It also provides a map showing your location, restaurant location and delivery location as well as a 90-second timer for you to decide if you want to accept or decline the order.
 With some experience, you will be able to quickly determine if this order is worth it, or if it’s too cheap, too far, too traffic-y, etc. From time to time, I can choose to decline an order because I’m betting I can get a more lucrative order within the next few minutes… ESPECIALLY if we’re in a busy dinner rush.

 This order below is an automatic, no-brainer decline for me.
 No way am I spending that time & distance for $5.50.

 But there are other orders where I need to consider the circumstances.
 For instance, here:

-DoorDash delivers until 1:30am.
+DoorDash delivers until 3:30am.
 Late in the evening, your restaurant options are basically fast food and Wingstop.
 These orders are typically in the $8-$12 range.
 Late at night, forget the tip considerations.
-That’s when you go for volume and hopefully you can get extra orders… especially if there are fewer Dashers on the road to accept those orders.
+That’s when you go for volume and hopefully you can get extra orders… especially if there are fewer Dashers on the road to accept them.

 Some Final Advice For Dashers